trike33/PEN-300-Code-Snippets/Active Directory/Enumeration.md

-One of the easiest ways to enumerate an Active Directory enviroment is using [SharpHound](https://github.com/BloodHoundAD/SharpHound) ingestor, and then viewing the results with [BloodHound](https://github.com/BloodHoundAD/BloodHound).
+One of the easiest ways to enumerate an Active Directory enviroment is using [SharpHound.ps1](https://github.com/BloodHoundAD/BloodHound/blob/master/Collectors/SharpHound.ps1) ingestor or [SharpHound.exe](https://github.com/BloodHoundAD/BloodHound/blob/master/Collectors/SharpHound.exe), and then viewing the results with [BloodHound](https://github.com/BloodHoundAD/BloodHound).

 Alternatively, you can use [PowerView](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerView/powerview.ps1) or windows built-in programs or with